acyclics/MPO/README.md

 # MPO (Maximum a Posteriori Policy Optimization)
 Pytorch implementation of MPO (works cited below) with the help of other repositories (also cited below).

 Policy evaluation is done using Retrace.

-Currently only accomodate Discrete gym environments.
+Currently only accommodate Discrete gym environments.

 # Citations
 * Maximum a Posteriori Policy Optimisation: